This is a must-read for new, and expectant moms! What shouldn’t you buy used?

 So what is something you should and shouldn’t buy?
 Below is my list of baby and children items that you should NOT buy for your baby or child.

-Drop Side Cribs – This is one of the biggest nationwide “ban” on these items.
 Drop-side cribs pose a danger such as a side coming loose and the baby can become trapped in between the bar and the mattress, or risk having fingers or toes amputated.
 If you already have a crib that is a drop side I would highly suggest getting a stabilizer kit from the manufacturer to prevent these injuries.
 Remember when you’re done using these cribs please destroy them any way possible, as they are illegal to sell or donate.
-I know I have personally seen a few of these in groups and I kindly told the seller this recall and provided information about this including this CSPC link.

-Baby Bath Seats – These seats have suction cups or attach to your tub or shower and used primarily for older babies and toddlers.
-These items are dangerous for young children because they post a drowning hazard should they baby wiggle their way out or trip the ring over.
-When bathing your child you should always give them your full attention and NEVER walk away (even for a second!) a lot can happen in that short period of time.
-Many manufacturers are offering a cashback or product replacement for owners of these recalled tub bathers.
-Read more about the recall here.
+These seats have suction cups or attach to your tub or shower and used primarily for older babies and toddlers.
+These items are dangerous for young children because they pose a drowning hazard should they baby wiggle their way out or trip the ring over.

-Car Seats – What makes a car seat so dangerous?
+What makes a car seat so dangerous?
 You more than likely don’t know the person and you don’t know the full history of the car seat.
-NEVER purchase or re-use a car seat that’s been in an accident; replace immediately.
 All car seats are made of durable plastic that in an event of a car accident they will remain hold and sturdy protecting the child in the seat.
 However, after daily use and sitting in a hot (and/or cold car) all year long can deteriorate the plastic making it more likely to crack or break.
-The best rule of thumb is car seats expire 6 years after the manufacture date, for example, a car seat was manufactured on April 15, 2014, would have a manufacturer expiration date December 31, 2020, more than likely at the end of the last year.
-There are some exclusions to the 6-year rule as products like Britax and Diono are made from higher quality materials thus why they are $300 a pop these seats can last up to 8 years.
-I highly suggest replacing your car seat after a few years to prevent the further breakdown on the plastic.
+Most car seats expire after six years, however, some higher-end brands expire after eight.

-Sleep Positioners – Sleep positioners are one baby item to be cautious in using.
-These items like many other can cause a suffocation hazard because the baby could roll and get stuck in between the two pillow like sides.
+Sleep positioners are one baby item to be cautious in using.
+These items like many others can cause a suffocation hazard because the baby could roll and get stuck in between the two pillow-like sides.
 While they aren’t especially recalled many officials warn against the use of these items.
-One item in especially NOT to use would be the Nap Nanny because of the suffocation hazard.
-Nap Nanny Recall at Toys R Us.

-Breast Pumps – Yes, you can replace all the pieces but there’s no way to be certain it can be thoroughly cleaned.
+Yes, you can replace all the pieces but there’s no way to be certain it can be thoroughly cleaned.
 It may contain bacteria or contaminated milk.
+You can rent one for little to no cost.

-Bath Toys – After a short while these babies start to harbor mold and bacteria so NEVER buy these and toss frequently!
+After a short while, these babies start to harbor mold and bacteria so NEVER buy these and toss frequently!

 Other important things you should keep in mind when buying used items: